SPECIAL MUSIC EVENTS

 The Music Discretionary Fund was established to provide special resources for the entire music program.
 Without the resources of this fund the Music at the Advent series would not be possible.
 Memorials and contributions may be addressed to the Music Department at the Cathedral or placed in alms basins in the Nave using the special pew envelopes.
 Acknowledgment of gifts is printed in the music programs and an appropriate card is sent to the family of those in whose memory or honor the gift is made.

 The latest CD recording released in March 2012 is Stephen Schaeffer Plays The Advent Organ and features Director of Music and Organist Stephen G. Schaeffer performing on the Grieb-Williams organ described above.
 Ten tracks include works by Bach, Durufle, Franck, King and Widor, including his famous “Toccata” from the fifth organ symphony.
 The Cathedral Choir has made several Compact Disc recordings of which Evensong at the Advent (2004), a live recording of evensong on October 12, 2003, and Praise Ye the Lord!
 (2005) are the most recent.
 Other available recordings include the following: Love Came Down at Christmas (1991; reissued 1999); and Of the Father’s Love Begotten (1995).
 These recordings feature several solo organ pieces; the 1995 recording also includes the Ambassador Brass Quintet, noted Birmingham ensemble which plays at the Cathedral each Christmas and Easter.
-All CDs are available from the Music Department by calling (205) 443-8553 or from the Episcopal Bookstore.
+All CDs are available from the Music Department by calling (205) 443-8553 or from the Advent Bookstore.

 The Five O’Clock Musicians released Sometimes He Calls (2002-CD); Lift Him Up (2004-CD); and In the Hands of the Maker (2010-CD) with proceeds going to Outreach at the Advent.
-These compact discs are also available in the Episcopal Bookstore.
+These compact discs are also available in the Advent Bookstore.